DoD-Platform-One/bigbang/README.md

 Big Bang is a declarative, continuous delivery tool for deploying DoD hardened and approved packages into a Kubernetes cluster.

 > _If viewing this from Github, note that this is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
-Please direct all code changes, issues and comments to https://repo1.dso.mil/platform-one/big-bang/bigbang_
+Please direct all code changes, issues and comments to [https://repo1.dso.mil/platform-one/big-bang/bigbang](https://repo1.dso.mil/platform-one/big-bang/bigbang)_

 ## Usage & Scope

 Big Bang's scope is to provide publicly available installation manifests for:

 - A specific set of packages that adhere to the DevSecOps Reference Architecture.
 The core list of packages can be found [here](https://repo1.dso.mil/platform-one/big-bang/apps/core).

 - Packages that facilitate development of applications that adhere to the DevSecOps Reference Architecture.
 The full list of packages can be found [here](https://repo1.dso.mil/platform-one/big-bang/apps).

 Big Bang also builds tooling around the testing and validation of Big Bang packages.
 These tools are provided as-is, without support.

 Big Bang is intended to be used for deploying and maintaining a DoD hardened and approved set of packages into a Kubernetes cluster.
 Deployment and configuration of ingress/egress, load balancing, policy auditing, logging, monitoring, etc. are handled via Big Bang.
 Additional packages (e.g. ArgoCD, GitLab) can also be enabled and customized to extend Big Bang's baseline.
-Once deployed, the customer can use the Kubernetes cluster to add mission specific applications.
+Once deployed, the Kubernetes cluster can be used to add mission specific applications.

 Additional information can be found at [Big Bang Docs](https://docs-bigbang.dso.mil) and [here](./docs/README.md).

 ## Getting Started